mtzmontiel/simple-concise/forge/sampleUI-BasicUI-05.md

 Please note that this is a work around and can possibly lead to errors if we have complex relations between various entities.

-All of this solves our initial requirements except for the timestamp which we'll look into later, lots of duplicated code and a security vulnerability.
+All of this solves our initial requirements except for the timestamp which we'll look into later, lots of duplicated code and a security vulnerability, right?

+Wrong, we are still missing the statemachine flows.

 We'll continue with another tool trying to solve the same scenarios